What is DECT? - Technology Tutorial

-- an overview or tutorial of the basics of the DECT cordless phone system, outlining its technology, features and the way in which it operates.
+- this overview or tutorial looks at the basics of DECT: Digital Enhanced Cordless Telecommunications, outlining its technology, features and the way in which it operates.

 DECT (Digital Enhanced Cordless Telecommunications) technology is widely used for residential, and business cordless phone communications.
 Designed for short-range use as an access mechanism to the main networks, DECT technology offers cordless voice, fax, data and multimedia communications, wireless local area networks and wireless PBX.

 With the flexibility offered by cordless phone communications, DECT technology has become the major standard for this application and DECT is now in use in over 100 countries worldwide.